raffaelespazzoli/openshift-istio-multicluster/README.md

 ```
 You must have exaclty one cluster with the `istio_control_plane` variable set to `true`.

-You can choose the istio version that you want to install by setting the following variable: `istio_git_tag`.

 You can run the playbook as follows:

 ```